Paul Sinha: Television

 In 2019, he appeared on Series 8 of Taskmaster, finishing in last place with 136 points.

 In January 2021, Sinha began hosting his own quiz show for ITV, called Paul Sinha's TV Showdown, featuring celebrities who go head to head together in a bid to answer as many questions as they can on TV knowledge.
 The show commenced on 9 January 2021, and concluded on 13 February 2021.
-A second series was commissioned and premiered 19 February 2022, releasing weekly until 2 April 2022.
+A second series was commissioned and premiered 19 February 2022, released weekly until 2 April 2022.

 Personal life

-Sinha was diagnosed with Parkinson's disease in May 2019.
+Sinha was diagnosed with Parkinson's disease in May 2019, after a consultant noticed him displaying early symptoms while watching him on Taskmaster.
+He has described his approach to the condition as "an act of pragmatism", stating "I've got a life to lead [...] the more things I can do within the parameters of my illness, the better living I’ll make."

-Sinha is gay and on 14 December 2019, he married Oliver Levy.
+Sinha is openly gay, having been outed to his mother while in medical school, and married Oliver Levy on 14 December 2019.

+On 20 June 2024, Sinha's autobiography One Sinha Lifetime was released and published by Penguin Books.